 DTN Livestock Analyst

-the North.
-According to the closing report, the Iowa hog base compared with the
+supply.
+According to the closing report, the national hog base is .02 higher

 Get your local Cash Bids emailed to you each morning from DTN – click here